Skip to content

 Merge PDF Files

-Merging PDFs is the fastest way to consolidate multi-part documents — job applications, monthly invoice bundles, multi-chapter proposals — into a single file that travels easily by email.
-OpenPDF runs the merge locally with pdf-lib, so source fidelity is preserved byte-for-byte and nothing is uploaded.
-You can combine unlimited files, reorder page-by-page before running, and the result opens in every PDF viewer without reflow.
+Merging PDFs combines 2 or more files into 1 output, preserving page order and source quality.
+OpenPDF runs the merge locally with pdf-lib in <2 seconds for a typical 10-file batch, so source fidelity is preserved byte-for-byte and nothing is uploaded.
+You can combine unlimited files, reorder page-by-page before running, and the result opens in every PDF viewer without reflow — useful for job applications, invoice bundles and multi-chapter proposals.

 How it works